-For students who are looking to attend medical school, a gap year is a viable option to strengthen one’s application and reflect on personal goals and ambitions.
+For students who are looking to attend medical school, a gap year is a viable option to strengthen your application and reflect on personal goals and ambitions.
 I took a gap year before starting medical school and it proved to be highly beneficial.
-I was able to improve my grades on the application, do clinical research and work part time, and even take time to relax and travel.
+I was able to improve my grades on the application, do clinical research, and work part-time, and I even had time to relax and travel.

-Improve your MCAT ScoreFor some students, a gap year is a great opportunity to take the MCAT.
+For some students, a gap year is a great opportunity to take the MCAT.
 Not having the distractions of daily college classes offers one ample time to adequately prepare for the MCAT.

 Many colleges and medical schools offer science-based Master’s programs and Post-Bacc programs that are specifically designed to boost the science GPA.
 Some even have linkage agreements with medical schools where if a certain GPA and MCAT score criteria are met, the student will be invited to an interview.

 A full year of working in a research setting, whether it be lab (basic) or clinical, is a fantastic way to improve your overall application.
 It tells admissions officers that you are someone who is intellectually curious, committed to science, and willing to advance their medical knowledge.

 It also shows medical school admissions committee officers that you are passionate about medicine.
 For example, during my gap year, I worked as a pharmacy technician.
 I was able to gain very meaningful exposure to a totally different side of healthcare and was able to learn about some common medications in the process as well.
-Although not directly related to training as an MD, this glimpse into the world of pharmacy provided me with a different and useful perspective on a different part of healthcare.
+Although not directly related to training as an MD, this glimpse into the world of pharmacy provided me with a different and useful perspective on another part of healthcare.

 Consider shadowing physicians during your gap year.
 Go ahead and reach out to local doctors.
-Many of them would be more than happy to take you under their wing and show you a day in the life.
+Many of them are more than happy to take you under their wing and show you a day in the life.
 Shadowing will give you meaningful exposure to clinical settings.
-You will also be determine which specialties interest you.
+You will also be able to determine which specialties interest you.
 Remember, while shadowing, ask the doctor questions such as: